Main Grants: Should I apply?

 - Not-for-profit organisations that work with disadvantaged children and young people of 18 years and under who live in the UK, the Isle of Man or the Channel Islands.

-- If your organisation currently has a grant from us, you can apply for further funding providing your current grant is coming to an end within the next 12 months.
+- If you currently have a Main Grant, as long as your funding is coming to an end within the next 12 months you can apply for further Main Grant funding to keep running the same project, or on a different project.
 You will need to be able to provide convincing evidence of the differences our grant has made to the lives of the disadvantaged children and young people you have worked with.

 We DON'T give grants...